 - Bilingual Baby: Teach Baby German has over 60 words and phrases about everyday objects that children can recognize and are a part of their world, such as puppies, toys, etc.

 Free Online Games to Help Teach German

 An easy way to expose children to a new language in a fun way is through online games.
-There isn’t a huge selection of German -English games for kids, but one that is worth checking out is Digital Dialects it has lots of simple games that will help kids learn German basics.
+There isn’t a vast selection of German -English games for kids, but one that is worth checking out is Digital Dialects.
+It has lots of simple games that will help kids learn German basics.

 Best German Apps for Kids

 - Kinderapp is an app designed for toddlers to help them learn their first words.
-This app has a German language option on it so it would be helpful for very young kids who are just beginning to speak.
-Kids get to know important objects from their immediate environment at home, in an interactive and fun way.
+This app has a German language option on it, so it would be helpful for very young kids who are just beginning to speak.
+Kids get to know essential objects from their immediate environment at home, in an interactive and fun way.

-- Learn German by MindSnacks has 9 games designed to teach German vocabulary and conversation skills.
-You can download the first lesson for free and if you like it you can upgrade to access all 50 lessons and 40+ hours of content.
+- Learn German by MindSnacks has nine games designed to teach German vocabulary and conversation skills.
+You can download the first lesson for free, and if you like it, you can upgrade to access all 50 lessons and 40+ hours of content.

-- Learn German Kids helps kids learn basic German words in a child friendly way.
-There are 6 categories including the alphabet, colors, numbers, months, days and fruits.
+- Learn German Kids helps kids learn essential German words in a child-friendly way.
+There are six categories, including the alphabet, colors, numbers, months, days, and fruits.

 German Learning Books for Kids